650 Credit Score to 674 Credit Score

 Your bankruptcy credit score will be lower.
 High credit scores are affected more than low scores.
 The sliding scale system will deduct as many points as needed to demonstrate that you have bad credit.
 If you already have bad credit, your bankruptcy credit score may barely reduce.

-Take heart, after bankruptcy, you should be able to concentrate on improving your bankruptcy credit score 12 to 18 months after the filing.
-If the correct actions are taken, most people will experience some improvement after one year.
+Don’t worry – after bankruptcy, you should be able to concentrate on improving your bankruptcy credit score within 12 to 18 months after the filing.
+If they take the right steps, most people will experience some improvement after one year.